QuickBlox/CodeStyle-Guidelines-for-Developers/android/Java.md

 - Avoid s- and m- prefixes in variables names, we ***DO NOT*** use Hungarian notation because all modern IDEs make visual separation for different variables, i.e. static, private/public etc.
 - Packages, in general, should contain only letters and dots

+#### Write Short Methods

+When feasible, keep methods small and focused.
+We recognize that long methods are sometimes appropriate, so no hard limit is placed on method length.
+If a method exceeds 40 lines or so, think about whether it can be broken up without harming the structure of the program.

 #### Programming practices
 - Use interfaces instead of implementations if possible
 - Do not forget to syncronize your Singletones objects if the're called from different threads